Tongue & Lip Ties

 Treatment

 A frenectomy uses a laser or scissors to remove the tissue.
-There is no general anesthesia needed (for more on why this is, click here.)The baby is typically gently swaddled, the frenulum may be numbed, a groove director tool can be used to lift the tongue and then the revision is done by laser or scissors.The procedure is very quick, complications are rare and baby will have the opportunity to breastfeed or bottle feed right away.
+There is no general anesthesia needed (for more on why this is, click here).
+The baby is typically gently swaddled, the frenulum may be numbed, a groove director tool can be used to lift the tongue, and then the revision is done by laser or scissors.
+The procedure is very quick, complications are rare, and the baby will have the opportunity to breastfeed or bottle-feed right away.

-The ideal provider also has an IBCLC and a Bodyworker on staff.
-This team approach addresses the whole baby and leaves you with a complete care plan for the best results post-release.
-An IBCLC will continue to work on latch and overall feeding goals, even if you are bottle feeding your infant may need suck training to learn how to reuse and strengthen his/her tongue.
-The Bodyworker will help improve tongue movements, jaw and neck tension and over all oral function.
+Baby and leaves you with a complete care plan for the best results post-release.
+An IBCLC will continue to work on latch and overall feeding goals, even if you are bottle-feeding your infant may need suck training to learn how to reuse and strengthen his/her tongue.
+The Bodyworker will help improve tongue movements, jaw and neck tension, and overall oral function.

-After the revision your provider will send you home with some stretches to do.
+After the revision, your provider will send you home with some stretches to do.
 These are very important to avoid reattachment because oral wounds heal quickly and cells like to migrate and heal together.
 Each provider has different goals in mind for these stretches as well as medicinal and comfort management recommendations.
 You will also need ongoing follow-up with lactation and bodywork once or multiple times depending on your situation after a revision.

 Is A Frenectomy Our Only Option?